-Students tackle such topics as mountaintop removal coal mining, the American perception of Muslims, and the quest for reconciliation in Rwanda during the Student Scholar Showcase April 11.
+Students tackle such topics as media distortion of violent crime, pollution from runoff, and poverty in Islamist states during the 2013 Student Scholar Showcase April 10.

 Student projects can include scholarly papers, creative writing projects, scientific or historical research projects, or performance arts projects, and may be presented in a variety of formats, including oral presentations and posters.